snowdrop/snowdrop-cloud-devex/examples/crud-service-catalog.md

 where `<name_of_the_service_instance>` is the name to be defined for th service that we will create using the command (e.g my-postgresql-apb).
 The Service class to be selected from the catalog is specified within the MANIFEST using the field services/class `db-postgresql-apb`

-- Create a secret using the service's parameters and bind/mount them to the DeploymentConfig created during `sd init` step
+- Create a secret using the service parameters and bind/mount them to the DeploymentConfig that `sd` automatically created for you

 ```bash
 sd catalog bind --secret <secret_name> --toInstance <name_of_the_service_instance>